WeegeeNumbuh1/FlightGazer/docs/FlightGazer-docstring-compendium.md

 > Intended audience: developers and the code-curious

 ## Preface
-*These docstrings reside inside the main python file and exist here for "easier" access.*<br>
+*These docstrings reside inside the main python file and exist here for "easier" access, unless otherwise noted.*<br>
 *Future releases may eventually remove these docstrings from the main script, but as of this document, they still remain there.*

 It's recommended to have this open in another window or screen in order to maintain your sanity pouring through the great lasagna I cooked up.
 Or, maybe you're just curious and questioning to yourself how I even came up with these overly convoluted approaches.
 (Answer: idk, lmao)<br>